 REASON: When MFA is enabled on Office 365 accounts, users are required to acknowledge a phone call, text message, or app notification on their smart phones after correctly entering their passwords.
 They can sign in only after this second authentication factor has been satisfied.
 However, for client apps such as AssistMyTeam Add-ins, this creates an overhead for users.
 This is where an app password comes into use.
 An app password is a code that gives an app or device permission to access your Office 365 account and bypass the multi-factor authentication and continue to use their application.

+Now that you have the App password generated, it is ready for use with the AssistMyTeam Apps.
 From your Outlook, go to the AssistMyTeam add-in that you want to connect to SharePoint Online with your Office 365 account.
 When prompted to enter a password, paste the app password in the box.
 And don’t forget to check ‘remember’ option (bottom section) so that you don’t have to perform the same steps over and again.